 If you owe any outstanding costs or fines resulting from a disciplinary matter or have not complied with any other order you must declare this.
 If you have entered into a time payment arrangement and payments are up to date, there is no need to include this.

 Most matters will probably not be significant enough to prevent your new practising certificate issuing.
 If any matter needs investigation, you may be requested to provide further information and it may be referred to a Law Society Practice Approval Committee.
 You will be advised if this is the case.
-The Law Society may make other inquiries if it considers these to be relevant.
-This process can take some time to complete so please complete your declaration as soon as you are able.
+The Law Society may make other inquiries if it considers these are relevant.
+2 This process can take some time to complete so please complete your declaration as soon as you are able.

 There is no need to wait for the practising certificate renewal round if you have matters of concern to report.
 There is an ongoing obligation to advise NZLS of any matter that might affect your continuing eligibility to hold a practicing certificate.
-See Rule 8 of the Lawyers and Conveyancers Act (Lawyers: Practice Rules) Regulations 2008.
+See regulation 8 of the Lawyers and Conveyancers Act (Lawyers: Practice Rules) Regulations 2008.

 Your practising certificate will issue electronically.
 You do not need to print this off unless you would like a hard copy.